 Maryland's approved Indirect Cost agreement negotiated with the U.S. Department of Education allows application of a rate of 12.4% on restricted funds.
-To allow the maximum use of grant funding toward program operations, and minimize indirect costs, Maryland is opting not to apply the rate against sub-grants, equipment, or contracts (contract costs are usually assessable).
+To allow the maximum use

 The State Board must adopt guidelines to implement the incentive program.
 Local school systems may employ more stringent standards than those established by the guidelines.
 The incentives in 2012-2013 and 2013-2014 will be based on the definitions of effective and highly effective teachers and principals determined by the State Board with input from the Maryland Educator Effectiveness Council.

 Grants to Participating LEAs: